 - Skopelos – Best for film buffs (Mamma Mia!)

-- Alonissos – Best for off the beaten track
+- Alonissos – Best for off-the-beaten-track

 - Skyros – Best for scuba diving

 The most notable of those islands in terms of tourism is Skiathos.
-In terms of summer tourism, this is the only island you’ll find direct flights to during the main season; that shouldn’t stop you from island hopping to the others by ferry, however.
+In terms of summer tourism, this is the only island you’ll find direct flights to during the primary season; that shouldn’t stop you from island hopping to the others by ferry, however.

 Let’s talk about Skiathos for a moment, as this is the most popular island in this group.

 This island is packed during the summer season, and that’s probably because it’s soo small.
 The island is only 4 miles in width and no more than 7 miles long!
 There are over 60 beaches to explore in that small space, so you probably won’t find yourself having to share a beach towel space with someone you don’t know, as there are plenty of spots to choose from.
-Yet, Koukounaries and Lalaria are two of the most popular and most stunning beaches on the island.
+Yet, Koukounaries and Lalaria are two of the most popular and stunning beaches on the island.

 For nightlife and shopping, Skiathos Town is a fantastic spot.
-The port area is cosmopolitan and has something for everyone, and you’ll find many spots to grab a bargain to take back home too.
+The port area is cosmopolitan and has something for everyone, and you’ll find many places to grab a bargain to take back home too.

 If you’re a Mamma Mia fan, then you have to venture over to Skopelos.
 Named Kalokairi in the film, this is the filming spot for the popular movie, and while you do get many hardcore fans hopping over to check it out, it’s never genuinely bustling.
 However, it is as beautiful as it was in the film.
 Of course, you have to head up that rather large hill (by donkey if you want) to check out Agios Ioannis Kastri, the church where the end-of-movie wedding took place.

-The Greek Dodecanese
+List Of The Greek Islands Of The Dodecanese Group

 This group includes the following islands: